fireinrain/github-trending/TrendsHist.md

 ## Go

+* 【2025-07-12】[RezaSi / go\-interview\-practice](https://github.com/RezaSi/go-interview-practice) - Go Interview Practice is a series of coding challenges to help you prepare for technical interviews in Go  Solve problems, submit your solutions, and receive instant feedback with automated testing  Track your progress with per\-challenge scoreboards and improve your coding skills step by step
 * 【2025-07-11】[beam\-cloud / beta9](https://github.com/beam-cloud/beta9) - Secure, high\-performance AI infrastructure in Python
 * 【2025-07-10】[github / github-mcp-server](https://github.com/github/github-mcp-server) - GitHub's official MCP Server
 * 【2025-07-08】[PlakarKorp / plakar](https://github.com/PlakarKorp/plakar) - plakar is a backup solution powered by Kloset and ptar